Skip to main content

 Figure (\PageIndex{32}\): Args:PAM interaction in holo-Cas9 (4un3)

 Hence it is most likely that RNA binds first.
 Indeed, it does with the tracRNA implicated in the recruitment of Cas and the crRNA providing specificity for target DNA binding.
 The resulting Cas9:RNA binary complex could then search the relevant DNA genome.
 That would include the DNA of the bacteriophage in viral infection or eukaryotic DNA if the CRISPR DNA operon with the genes for Cas 9 and a sg-RNA was transfected into the eukaryotic cell.
-After RNA binding, the enzyme would change conformation and allow loose DNA binding through Cas 9: PAM interactions.
+After RNA binding, the enzyme changes conformation and allows loose DNA binding through Cas 9: PAM interactions.

 Studies have shown that the apo form can also bind DNA, but it does so loosely and indiscriminately.
-It dissociates quickly and binding is affected by generic polyanions such as the glycosaminoglycan heparin, which indicates its nonspecific nature.
+It dissociates quickly, and binding is affected by generic polyanions such as the glycosaminoglycan heparin, which indicates its nonspecific nature.
 Once bound, both off-target and target DNAs would then be surveyed.
 If a target DNA contained a PAM sequence, the complex would undergo another conformational change to position the HNH and Ruv nuclease catalytic residues and locally unwind the duplex DNA to make the blunt-end cuts.

 Cas 9 binding to the PAM site would promote better interaction of the unwound DNA and the bound RNA.
-If no PAM was present, no catalytically-effective Cas 9:target DNA would form.
+If no PAM was present, no catalytically effective Cas 9:target DNA would form.
 This prevents off-site cleavage.
 These allosteric changes and controls are vital to the function of the endonuclease.
 Here are some findings that support this proposed mechanism:

 • the conformation of apo Cas 9 is catalytically inactive;